Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain: Abstract

 \section{Abstract}

-Can the powerful ‘backpropagation of error’ (backprop) learning algorithm be formulated in a manner suitable for implementation in neural circuitry?
-The primary challenge is to ensure that any candidate formulation uses only local information, rather than relying on global (error) signals, as in orthodox backprop.
+The backpropagation of error algorithm (backprop) has been instrumental in the recent success of deep learning.
+However, a key question remains as to whether backprop can be formulated in a manner suitable for implementation in neural circuitry.
+The primary challenge is to ensure that any candidate formulation uses only local information, rather than relying on global signals as in standard backprop.
 Recently several algorithms for approximating backprop using only local signals have been proposed.
-However, these algorithms typically impose other requirements which challenge biological plausibility: for example, requiring complex and precise connectivity schemes (predictive coding), or multiple sequential backwards phases with information being stored across phases (equilibrium-prop).
-Here, we propose a novel local algorithm, Activation Relaxation (AR), which is motivated by constructing the backpropagation gradient as the equilibrium point of a dynamical system.
-Our algorithm converges robustly and exactly to the correct backpropagation gradients, requires only a single type of computational unit, utilises only a single backwards phase, and can perform credit assignment on arbitrary computation graphs.
-We illustrate these properties by training deep neural networks on visual classification tasks, and we describe simplifications to the algorithm which remove further obstacles to neurobiological implementation (for example, the weight-transport problem, and the use of nonlinear derivatives), while preserving performance.
+However, these algorithms typically impose other requirements which challenge biological plausibility: for example, requiring complex and precise connectivity schemes, or multiple sequential backwards phases with information being stored across phases.
+Here, we propose a novel algorithm, Activation Relaxation (AR), which is motivated by constructing the backpropagation gradient as the equilibrium point of a dynamical system.
+Our algorithm converges rapidly and robustly to the correct backpropagation gradients, requires only a single type of computational unit, utilises only a single parallel backwards relaxation phase, and can operate on arbitrary computation graphs.
+We illustrate these properties by training deep neural networks on visual classification tasks, and describe simplifications to the algorithm which remove further obstacles to neurobiological implementation (for example, the weight-transport problem, and the use of nonlinear derivatives), while preserving performance.

-In the last decade, deep artificial neural networks trained through the backpropagation of error algorithm (backprop) \citep{werbos1982applications,griewank1989automatic,linnainmaa1970representation,rumelhart1985feature} have achieved substantial success at a wide range of difficult challenges such as computer vision and object recognition \citep{krizhevsky2012imagenet,he2016deep}, language modelling \citep{vaswani2017attention,radford2019language,kaplan2020scaling,brown2020language}, unsupervised representation learning \citep{radford2015unsupervised,oord2018representation}, image and audio generation \citep{goodfellow2014generative,salimans2017pixelcnn++,jing2019neural,oord2016wavenet,dhariwal2020jukebox} and in reinforcement learning \citep{silver2017mastering,mnih2015human,schulman2017proximal,schrittwieser2019mastering,hafner2019learning}.
-We have now reached the point that the state of the art is now often at, or surpassing, the human baseline.
-Given a hierarchical neural network composed of multiple stacked layers of neurons, and a final output, backprop first proceeds by computing an estimated output based on network weights (forward phase), before computing the derivative of the loss with respect to the output layer, and then sequentially propagates this derivative backwards through each layer of the network, at each stage computing the derivative of the loss with respect to the activities of that layer (backward phase).